 The 5-year survival rate tells you what percent of people live at least 5 years after the tumor is found.
 Percent means how many out of 100.
 The 5-year survival rate for people with a pancreas NET is 54%.

 However, the survival rate depends on a variety of factors, including whether the tumor can be removed using surgery.
 The 5-year survival rate for people with pancreatic NET that has not spread to other parts of the body from where it started is 93%.
 If the tumor has spread to nearby tissue or the regional lymph nodes, the 5-year survival rate is 77%.
 If the tumor has spread to distant areas of the body, the survival rate is 25%.

 It is important to remember that statistics on the survival rates for people with a pancreas NET are an estimate.
 The estimate comes from annual data based on the number of people with this type of tumor in the United States.
 Also, experts measure the survival statistics every 5 years.
 So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society website (January 2020).
+Statistics adapted from the American Cancer Society website (accessed February 2021).